ntua-el15074/QueueingSystemsNTUA/README.md

 the second simulation shows how the server of the queue can impact convergence when he slows down or speeds back up.

+## Project 4
+The fourth project is a simulation of telephone center where we analyze and design the workings of it.
+We make use of the erlang b formula in its factorial and recursive iterations and also an erlang b calculator.
+The second part of the project is a simulation of a system with two servers that are different and we simulate convergence and the changing of states from empty queue all the way to blocking queue.